Carlo Buonaparte: Rise to prominence

 In April 1770, the French administration created a Corsican Order of Nobility.
-He became an advocate of the Superior Council of Corsica on 11 December 1769 and a Substitute Procurator of the King of France in Ajaccio in October 1770.
-Carlo already possessed the title of a "Noble Patrician of Tuscany" (Nobile Patrizio di Toscana) since 1769 by permission of the Archbishop of Pisa due to his ancestry, and had his nobility confirmed on 13 September 1771.
-He then became the assessor of the Royal Jurisdiction of Ajaccio in February 1771, Deputy of the Nobility in the General States of Corsica on 13 September 1771, Member of the Council of the Twelve Nobles of Dila (Western Corsica) in May 1772, Deputy of the Nobility of Corsica at the Royal French Court in July 1777 and finally he was named Corsica's representative to the Court of Louis XVI of France at Versailles in 1778.
+Buonaparte became an advocate of the Superior Council of Corsica on 11 December 1769 and a Substitute Procurator of the King of France in Ajaccio in October 1770.
+Buonaparte already possessed the title of a "Noble Patrician of Tuscany" (Nobile Patrizio di Toscana) since 1769 by permission of the Archbishop of Pisa due to his ancestry, and had his nobility confirmed on 13 September 1771.
+He then became the assessor of the Royal Jurisdiction of Ajaccio in February 1771, Deputy of the Nobility in the General States of Corsica on 13 September 1771, Member of the Council of the Twelve Nobles of Dila (Western Corsica) in May 1772, Deputy of the Nobility of Corsica at the Royal French Court in July 1777 and finally he was named Corsica's representative to the Court of Louis XVI at Versailles in 1778.

 Despite being honoured with many titles, Buonaparte's dissatisfied nature led him to embark on risky business enterprises.
 He made many claims on land and money through legal means, but his success was limited, and he burned through his finances rapidly.
 His apparent fondness for gambling worsened his monetary difficulties.
 Buonaparte noted his situation in his account book: "In Paris, I received 4,000 francs from the King and a fee of 1,000 crowns from the government, but I came back without a penny."
 By 1782, Buonaparte was growing weak and suffering from constant pain.
 He travelled to Montpellier to seek proper medical care.
-Nothing could be done to quell the effects of what was believed to be stomach cancer, the same disease that may have killed his famous son, Napoleon.
-Carlo Buonaparte died on 24 February 1785, and, due to his frivolous spending, left his surviving wife and eight children penniless.
-Carlo Buonaparte's youngest son was born only three months before he died.
+Nothing could be done to quell the effects of what was believed to be stomach cancer, the same disease that may have killed his son Napoleon.
+Buonaparte died on 24 February 1785, and, due to his frivolous spending, left his surviving wife and eight children penniless.
+Jérôme, his youngest son, was born three months before he died.

-Children
+Issue

-Carlo Buonaparte's marriage to Letizia Ramolino produced thirteen children between 1768 and 1784; five died, two at birth and three in infancy.
+Carlo Buonaparte's marriage to Letizia Ramolino produced thirteen children between 1765 and 1784; five died, two at birth and three in infancy.
 Eight children survived.